elopio/docs/source/includes/_constants.md

 * DISPUTE_ROUND_DURATION_SECONDS - Maximum number of seconds a [Dispute Round](#dispute-round-phase) can last.
 * FORK_DURATION_SECONDS - Maximum number of seconds a [Fork Period](#fork-period) can last.

+### augur.constants.CONTRACT_TYPE (Object)

+Object that acts as an enum for different types of smart contracts.

 ### augur.constants.CREATE_BINARY_MARKET_GAS (string)

 Gas limit used when creating a new [Binary Market](#binary-market), as a hexadecimal string.